 Peggen is an enrolled member of the Northern Arapaho Tribe.
 She joined the Salmon Defense team in 2011 and has helped nurture and grow Salmon Defense into the capable functioning tool that it was envisioned by its founders to be.

 Peggen’s creativity, passion for protecting tribal treaty rights, and experience in sustainable business practices has added great value to the team.
-Peggen has evolved into natural-born fundraiser.
+Peggen has evolved into a natural-born fundraiser.
 She has helped create winning proposals that were submitted to our local Tribal funders such as the Nisqually Tribe, The Muckleshoot Tribe and the Tulalip Tribes.
 She also has a skill for developing and expanding relationships needed to bridge gaps between tribal and non-tribal communities.

 Sarah Taylor Evans